jobol/smaunch/README.md

 Current state
 -------------

-Currently, it is not fully documented nor integrated.
+This project is in a premature state.

 It is a good proof of concept with solid base for futur integration.

+It still have to be fully documented.

 What does it do?
 ----------------